victoriavhe/photo_gallery/README.md

 ## Miscellaneous

 Here are some things you can play around with the app:
-- You can change the thumbnails axis count by changing Grid axis count value inside `home_detail.dart` I know it's not yet dynamic **sigh* but we can get there!
+- You can change the thumbnails axis count by changing `_imageRowCount` value inside `home_detail.dart` I know it's not yet dynamic **sigh* but we can get there!
 - Check app's responsiveness using `DevicePreview` by enabling it through `main.dart` Add `enabled: !kReleaseMode,` to run it on debug mode.